nova-collective/andromeda/src/app/api/auth/README.md

 - **User Context**: Get current user information for UI
 - **Protected Routes**: Verify authentication before accessing resources
 - **Token Refresh**: Validate token is still valid

+### Authorization Guard

+`src/app/api/auth/guard.ts` exports `authorizeRequest`, a helper used by protected routes (e.g., users and groups APIs).
+It reads the JWT from the `token` cookie, validates it, and enforces permission-specific CRUD access using the `permissions` array embedded in the payload.